GippsAero GA8 Airvan

-The GippsAero GA8 Airvan 8 is a single-engined utility aircraft manufactured by GippsAero (formerly named Gippsland Aeronautics) of Victoria, Australia.
+The GippsAero GA8 Airvan is a single-engined utility aircraft manufactured by GippsAero (formerly named Gippsland Aeronautics) of Victoria, Australia.
 It can seat up to eight people, including the pilot.

 The GA8 has been designed for use in remote areas and from austere air strips, performing tasks such as passenger services, freight, sightseeing, parachuting, observation, and intelligence, surveillance and reconnaissance (ISR) and search and rescue operations.
 Its design emphasises ruggedness and ease of use.
 First flown on 3 March 1995 and type certified under Federal Aviation Administration (FAA) Part 23 requirements during summer 2004, the GA8 has been flown by a diverse range of operators throughout the world.

-Since its introduction, improved models featuring more powerful engines have been introduced; an enlarged turboprop-powered derivative, designated as the Gippsland GA10, has also been developed.
+Since its introduction, improved models featuring more powerful engines have been introduced; an enlarged turboprop-powered derivative, designated as the GippsAero GA10, has been developed.
 A floatplane model of the GA8 has also been produced.
-At EAA Oshkosh 2014, the GA8 Airvan was officially renamed as Mahindra Airvan 8 as a reflection of GippsAero's recent acquisition by Indian conglomerate Mahindra Group.
+At EAA Oshkosh 2014, the GA8 Airvan was officially renamed as the Mahindra Airvan 8 as a reflection of GippsAero's recent acquisition by Indian conglomerate Mahindra Group.
 The aircraft was produced in Australia; establishment of a North American final assembly line to produce the type was proposed at one time.

-In November 2020, the Indian conglomerate Mahindra, which had purchased the company, announced that production would cease at that time, citing the financial effects of the global economic slowdown due to the COVID-19 pandemic.
+In November 2020, Mahindra Aerospace, which had purchased the company, announced that production would cease at that time, citing the financial effects of the global economic slowdown due to the COVID-19 pandemic.

+In November 2023, GippsAero's cofounder, George Morgan, re-purchased the company and announced his intentions to resume production of the GA8 Airvan.
+In June 2025, production recommenced of new aircraft manufacturing with GA8 Airvan serial number 263.
+New-build GA8 Airvans should be operational in 2026.